brunolhc/Iris_mapping/README.md

 ## 2. How to use it

-To use the app just upload an image of a face, prefereble frontal and with visible irisis, as it shown on the example of the app.
-After that just choose the task.
+To use the app, just upload an image of a face, preferable frontal and with visible irises, as it shown on the example of the app.
+After that, just choose a task.
 The result can take a long time depending on the size of the image used.

 ## 3. Expected results

 Each option will return the resulting images in a new window.
-The figures bellow shows an example of iris color mapping, Facial Contour, Face Cut and  Eye Cut tasks, in that order.
+The figures below shows an example of iris color mapping, Facial Contour, Face Cut and  Eye Cut tasks, in that order.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/ea78e491-17f3-41c2-b1ac-32d9bdf9b3e5" height="250" />